Edmund Dunch (Roundhead)

-Edmund Dunch, 1st Baron Burnell of East Wittenham (1602–1678) was an English Member of Parliament who supported the Parliamentary cause before and during the English Civil War.
+Edmund Dunch, 1st Baron Burnell (1602–1678) was an English Member of Parliament who supported the Parliamentary cause before and during the English Civil War.
 During the Interregnum he sat as a member of parliament.
 In 1659, after the Protectorate and before the Restoration, regaining his seat in the Rump he also sat in Committee of Safety.
 After the restoration of the monarchy he was not exempted under the Act of Pardon and Oblivion but the titles granted to him under the Protectorate were not recognised under the restored monarchy of Charles II.